zhouyuan/redis/README.md

 systems.
 This default was picked because jemalloc has proven to have fewer fragmentation problems than libc malloc.

+To compiling against memkind malloc, use:

+    % make MALLOC=memkind

 To force compiling against libc malloc, use:

     % make MALLOC=libc